Skip to content

 As a board member, you're responsible for making decisions in the best interests of the organisation.
 You can ensure that the impact of climate change is considered by asking questions that prompt discussion about climate change risk such as:

-• How do physical and transition risks affect us?
+- How do physical and transition risks affect us, including liability to others?

-• Does our planning process support the longer time horizon presented by some climate change associated risks?
+- Does our planning process support the longer time horizon presented by climate change associated risks?

-The work might include extending the time horizon when you’re planning and considering risks.
-Some climate change risks can often be overlooked because of the slower rate of change that may be beyond your organisation’s normal planning horizon – like temperature and sea level rises.
-However in recent years we’ve experienced increasingly frequent extreme weather and bushfire events that give us a sense of the impacts we may need to plan for.
+Your work might require you to extend the time horizon you’re using to plan for risks.
+Some climate change risks can be overlooked because of the slower rate of change that may be beyond your organisation’s normal planning horizon, like temperature and sea level rises.
+However in recent years, we’ve experienced increasingly frequent extreme weather and bushfire events that give us a sense of the impacts we need to plan for.

 You can start by categorising your risks in terms of different time periods, for example: